HenrikBengtsson/startup/reference/startup.options.md

-  (character string or NULL) Controls where [`startup()`](https://henrikbengtsson.github.io/startup/reference/startup.md) debug messages are outputted.
+  (character string or NULL) Controls where [`startup()`](https://henrikbengtsson.github.io/startup/reference/startup.md) debug messages are output.
 If set, it specifies the file where debug messages are written to.
 If file already exists, it is overwritten.
   Unless an absolute filename is given, the location of the file is relative to the working directory where R was started.
-If the filename comprise the string `{{pid}}`, it is replaced by the R process' process identifier (PID) per [`Sys.getpid()`](https://rdrr.io/r/base/Sys.getpid.html).
-If `NULL` or `<message>`, then debug is outputted using the [`message()`](https://rdrr.io/r/base/message.html) function.
+If the filename comprises the string `{{pid}}`, it is replaced by the R process' process identifier (PID) per [`Sys.getpid()`](https://rdrr.io/r/base/Sys.getpid.html).
+If `NULL` or `<message>`, then debug messages are output using the [`message()`](https://rdrr.io/r/base/message.html) function.
 (Default: not specified)